Fokker F.III: Operational history

 The F.III was first used by KLM when they reopened their Amsterdam-London service on 14 April 1921 (they did not, at this time operate over winter).
 Soon, F.IIIs were also flying on routes to Bremen, Brussels, Hamburg, and Paris.
 They proved to be very reliable aircraft.
 KLM received 14 F.IIIs from Fokker's German factory at Schwerin during 1921 and built two more itself from spares in the following year.
 This final pair used 268 kW Rolls-Royce Eagle VIII engines, with the pilot on the left.

 Another operator of new F.IIIs was Deutsch-Russiche Luftverkehrs Gesellschaft (Deruluft) which used nine aircraft on their Berlin-Königsberg-Moscow route from May 1922.
 These machines, partially built in Schwerin and finished in the Netherlands at Veere, had Eagle engines.
 One was a Fokker-Grulich.

 Deutsche Aero Lloyd gained a licence to build F.IIIs as they had for F.IIs and the company, with its southern subsidiary built and operated 18 of these Fokker-Grulich F.IIIs.
 Most of these used BMW engines, typically the 186 kW BMW IV in preference to the 138 kW BMW IIIa.
 Some of these were re-engined with the 239 kW BMW Va, and were designated F.IIIc.

 Another operator from new was the Hungarian airline Malert, which received six Dutch-built aircraft for their Budapest-Vienna-Belgrade service from 1922 to 1929.
 These initially had BMW IIIa engines, but later ran with 172 kW Breitfeld & Daněk Hiero IV engines.
 They had larger wings, increased in area by about 14%.
 Deutsche Luft-Reederei also operated two, originally intended for KLM.
 Four F.IIIs probably went to the United States.

 Later F.IIIs changed ownership frequently as airlines went bankrupt or merged.
 They were still flying commercially in Germany until about 1936.

 Accidents and incidents

+The F.III as involved into two air crashes, that due to developing nature of air travel had a big impact.
+For example, one disappearance lead to the radios being required on aircraft.